sa-ne/openshift-github-actions/README.md

 ### remove-cluster

-Destroy an OpenShift cluster using the metadata files from the deployment sourced from an S3 bucket.
+Destroy an OpenShift cluster using the metadata files from the deployment sourced from S3.

 ---